zaki/slvoice/README.txt

         c. build
         d. note the "PJTARGET" which is a string that describes the platform PJSIP is built for (for example "i386-win32-vc8-release")

-    2. Build the Boost
+    2. Build Boost
         a. build it by using bjam
            bjam --toolset=msvc link=static runtime-link=static threading=multi --with-thread stage

-    3. Build the Curl
+    3. Build Curl
         a. build
            (set the Runtime Library option to Multi-Threaded[/MT])

     4. Build the application
         a. open CMakeLists.txt and ensure that the variable for PJTARGET is correct for your system (for example "i386-win32-vc8-release")
-           Moreover, set the path and filename about the boost and curl
+           Also, set the path and filename to the PJSIP, boost and curl libraries at the top of the file.
         b. open the cmake GUI and configure the project
         c. open the solution file and build